-A. Plan and request dual credit courses at least one year in advance of offering courses by deadlines established by the COLLEGE DISTRICT.
-Course requests received after the COLLEGE DISTRICT deadline may not be accommodated.

-B. Provide a copy of the SCHOOL DISTRICT's annual calendar and official grade reporting dates.

-C. Work with the COLLEGE DISTRICT to ensure the high school curriculum requirements for Texas Essential Knowledge and Skills (TEKS) aligns with the college curriculum student learning outcomes for courses taught at the COLLEGE DISTRICT.

-D. Each academic year the SCHOOL DISTRICT may provide an updated course crosswalk as needed.

-E. Provide support to COLLEGE DISTRICT'S faculty assigned to teach dual credit courses in accordance with the rules and regulations of the THECB, TEA, and SACSCOC.
+- A. Plan and request dual credit courses at least one year in advance of offering courses by deadlines established by the COLLEGE DISTRICT.
+Course requests received after the COLLEGE DISTRICT deadline may not be accommodated. - B. Provide a copy of the HOME SCHOOL's annual calendar and official grade reporting dates. - C. Work with the COLLEGE DISTRICT to ensure the high school curriculum requirements for Texas Essential Knowledge and Skills (TEKS) aligns with the college curriculum student learning outcomes for courses taught at the COLLEGE DISTRICT. - D. Each academic year the HOME SCHOOL may provide an updated course crosswalk as needed. - E. Provide support to COLLEGE DISTRICT'S faculty assigned to teach dual credit courses in accordance with the rules and regulations of the THECB, TEA, and SACSCOC.

-F. Provide assistance to students regarding COLLEGE DISTRICT admissions, testing, advisement, and registration procedures.

-G. Provide evidence that students have successfully met the test score requirements to participate in the dual credit program.

-H. SCHOOL DISTRICT will provide COLLEGE DISTRICT with a list of Texas Student Data System (TSDS) ID numbers for each enrolled dual credit student each Fall, Spring, and Summer semesters.
-This list shall also include each student's name and COLLEGE DISTRICT ID number.

-I. Screen students for supplementary requirements as established by the SCHOOL DISTRICT.

-J. Assign a district or campus contact person to assist with the coordination of duties related to the dual credit partnership between SCHOOL DISTRICT and COLLEGE DISTRICT in matters such as these:

-(1) Student Texas Success Initiative ("TSI") exemption records;

-(2) Advise students regarding the completion of all required COLLEGE DISTRICT admissions documents;

-- (3) Assist the COLLEGE DISTRICT with student orientation; - (4) Submit all student documentation by published due dates - (5) Serve as liaison to students, parents, high school personnel and COLLEGE DISTRICT personnel.

-K. Ensure students have registered by the COLLEGE DISTRICT's Academic Calendar.

-L. For classes taught at the SCHOOL DISTRICT location(s), the SCHOOL DISTRICT must provide a collegiate environment, as approved by the COLLEGE DISTRICT, for classes with adequate classroom facilities and technology, and ensure no disruption of college classes.
-For courses with a lab component taught at the SCHOOL DISTRICT location(s), the SCHOOL DISTRICT is responsible for providing any additional support for lab setup to ensure the students and faculty are able to complete all required lab activities.

-M. Work with COLLEGE DISTRICT to collaborate strategic course offerings for students participating in the dual credit program toward college degree completion through the term of the agreement.

-N. The SCHOOL DISTRICT will adhere to all requirements of the Family Educational Rights and Privacy Act (FERPA).

-O. All charges and fees associated with criminal background checks of personnel as required by SCHOOL DISTRICT, whether SCHOOL DISTRICT employees, COLLEGE DISTRICT employees, or contract employees, will be the responsibility of the SCHOOL DISTRICT.
+- F. Provide assistance to students regarding COLLEGE DISTRICT admissions, testing, advisement, and registration procedures. - G. Provide evidence that students have successfully met the test score requirements to participate in the dual credit program. - H. HOME SCHOOL will provide COLLEGE DISTRICT with a list of Texas Student Data System (TSDS) ID numbers for each enrolled dual credit student each Fall, Spring, and Summer semesters.
+This list shall also include each student's name and COLLEGE DISTRICT ID number. - I. Screen students for supplementary requirements as established by the HOME SCHOOL. - J. Assign a district or campus contact person to assist with the coordination of duties related to the dual credit partnership between HOME SCHOOL and COLLEGE DISTRICT in matters such as these: - (1) Student Texas Success Initiative ("TSI") exemption records; - (2) Advise students regarding the completion of all required COLLEGE DISTRICT admissions documents; - (3) Assist the COLLEGE DISTRICT with student orientation; - (4) Submit all student documentation by published due dates - (5) Serve as liaison to students, parents, high school personnel and COLLEGE DISTRICT personnel. - K. Ensure students have registered by the COLLEGE DISTRICT's Academic Calendar. - L. Work with COLLEGE DISTRICT to collaborate strategic course offerings for students participating in the dual credit program toward college degree completion through the term of the agreement. - M. The HOME SCHOOL will adhere to all requirements of the Family Educational Rights and Privacy Act (FERPA). - N. All charges and fees associated with criminal background checks of personnel as required by HOME SCHOOL, whether HOME SCHOOL employees, COLLEGE DISTRICT employees, or contract employees, will be the responsibility of the HOME SCHOOL.